Quickstart: Create a private container registry using Azure PowerShell

-This quickstart requires the Azure PowerShell module version 3.6 or later.
+This quickstart requires Azure PowerShell module.
 Run

-Get-Module -ListAvailable AzureRM to find the version.
+Get-Module -ListAvailable Az to determine your installed version.
 If you need to install or upgrade, see Install Azure PowerShell module.

-Log in to Azure
+Sign in to Azure

 Sign in to your Azure subscription with the Connect-AzAccount command, and follow the on-screen directions.

 Create resource group

-New-AzureRmResourceGroup -Name myResourceGroup -Location EastUS
+New-AzResourceGroup -Name myResourceGroup -Location EastUS

-Create a container registry
+Create container registry

-Log in to ACR
+Log in to registry